Newcastle Freshers' Event

-Please submit your attendee data to the Alumni Engagement team within two weeks of the event, following the instructions on the attendee data page.
+Please submit your attendee registration form to the Alumni Engagement team within two weeks of your event, following the instructions on the Attendee registration form page.

 Share your feedback

-After the event, you will be provided with a link to an optional short online survey to complete.
-We will welcome your feedback on all aspects of Freshers’ Events, to help improve our guidance and support to organisers.
+After the event, you will be provided with a link to a short online survey.
+We will welcome your feedback on all aspects of Freshers’ Events to help improve our support to organisers.
 We will respond to your feedback before the end of December.

-On receiving your attendee data, we shall contact the attendees of your event for their feedback and share any responses with you by the end of December.
+On receiving your attendee registration form, we will contact your event attendees for their feedback and share any responses with you by the end of December.
 We hope this will give you an idea of what worked well and provide some suggestions for next time.

-It is recommended that you keep in contact with event attendees throughout their time at Cambridge.
+It is recommended that you keep in contact with your event attendees throughout their time at Cambridge.
 Please note that this must be done in accordance with the data protection legislation for your Group's area.
-Guidance for Groups based in the European Economic Area is available at the bottom of the run a group page.
+Guidance for Groups based in the European Economic Area is available at the bottom of the Run a Group page.

-Start with an email thanking attendees for coming to your event and inviting them to join your mailing list.
-Follow this with an invitation to any events taking place in the Christmas vacation and continue to promote the Group's student engagement activties throughout the year.
-Why not invite them to next year's Freshers' Event - this time as current student volunteers?
+We suggest starting with an email thanking attendees for coming to your event and inviting them to join your mailing list.
+You could follow this with invitations to any events taking place during the Christmas vacation and continue to promote the Group's student engagement activities throughout the academic year.
+Why not invite them to next year's Freshers' Event as current student volunteers?

-Please show your appreciation to volunteers by contacting them soon after the event to thank them for their involvement.
+Please show your appreciation to volunteers by contacting within a few days of the event to thank them for their involvement.

-- Current students: keep them informed about the Group’s events and student engagement activities, and invite them to help at next year’s Freshers’ Event
+- Current students: keep them informed of the Group’s events and student engagement activities and invite them back to help at next year’s Freshers’ Event

 - Recent graduates: invite them to join the Group and/or sign up to the mailing list.
 Please signpost them to other Groups if they are based in a different area

-- Schools Liaison Officer (UK only): enquire about opportunities for the Group to get involved with outreach activtities in the area and consider co-hosting your Freshers' Event with them next year
+- Schools Liaison Officer (UK only): ask about opportunities for the Group to get involved with outreach activities in the area and consider co-hosting your Freshers' Events together going forward

 - Student societies: team-up with your Group's equivalent student society for events and other initiatives.
 Working together is likely to ensure a smooth transition for members from the student society to the Alumni Group when they graduate.
-To find out if your Group has an equivalent student society, visit www.societies.cam.ac.uk or www.cusu.co.uk/directory, or email the appropriate team
+To find out if your Group has an equivalent student society, visit www.societies.cam.ac.uk, www.cusu.co.uk/directory, or email the Alumni Engagement team

 Next year's events

-The Alumni Engagement team and Cambridge in America will review the year’s Freshers’ Events and start planning for the coming year in December.
+The Alumni Engagement team will review the year’s Freshers’ Events and start planning for the coming year in December.
 Groups will be contacted from March onwards with an invitation to host an event.